manuelsolaberrieta/todo-TOP/README.md

 # todo-TOP

-Each project will have a more abstract and reusable code.
+I'm trying, with each project, to have a more abstract and reusable code.
+Long way to go but on the right path.